Fire safety in your flat

 - Keep your escape routes clear – keep keys near the front door.

-- Have a simple bedtime routine: close all internal doors and unplug electrical items not in use.
-If you smoke, ensure cigarettes are properly put out and do not leave e-cigarettes or vape batteries on charge.
+- Have a simple bedtime routine.
+Close all internal doors and unplug electrical items that you're not using.
+If you smoke, make sure cigarettes are put out properly and don't leave e-cigarettes or vape batteries on charge.

 - Take care with candles and tea lights.
 NEVER place them on televisions, plastic surfaces or near to soft furnishings/curtains.